Ada-Developers-Academy/core-unit-1/intro-to-dev-environment/intro-to-computer-memory.md

 ## Goal

 The goal of this lesson is to introduce computer memory.
-We believe that having an introduction to the stack and heap will allow us to better understand and debug memory allocation, variables, and references vs. values moving forward.
+We believe this introductory content will help us better understand the machines we work on.

 ## Introduction